onomondo/onomondo-traffic/README.md

 You need to have `node.js` and `wireshark` installed on your system.

-Install this way: `$ npm i -g onomondo-traffic-fetcher`
+Install this way: `$ npm i -g onomondo-traffic`

 ## How to use

-`onomondo-traffic-fetcher` uses several parameters.
+`onomondo-traffic` uses several parameters.
 All of these can either be passed through command-line arguments, or you can put them in a file called `conf.json`, which is read from the folder you run the program from.

 Is is recommended to put access keys, and token into a `conf.json` and pass the other parameters to the program, but it can all be combined however you choose.